 What is DISS?

-DISS is a georeferenced repository of tectonic, fault, and paleoseismological information expressly devoted, but not limited, to potential applications in the assessment of seismic hazard at the regional and national scales.
+DISS is a geospatial repository of tectonic, fault, and paleoseismological information expressly devoted, but not limited, to potential applications in assessing earthquake hazards at the regional and national scales.

 The core objects of DISS are:

-- The subduction zone, a simplified and three-dimensional reconstruction of the complex subduction system.
+The subduction system, a simplified and three-dimensional reconstruction of the complex subduction system.
 It is mainly represented by the depth contours of the subducted slab.
-Like composite seismogenic sources, subduction zones are not associated with a specific set of earthquakes or earthquake distribution.
+Like composite seismogenic sources, subduction systems are not associated with a specific set of earthquakes or earthquake distribution.